JaviMaciasG/PhD-TFM-TFG-LatexTemplate/README.md

 The `pages=-` option includes every page.
 Review the sample inclusion in `Book/book.tex` and comment it out when it is not required.

-## To fill in and generate paperwork
+## To work with the paperwork

 1. Go to `PapeleoTFG/`, `PapeleoTFM/`, or `PapeleoPHD/`, according to the type of document you need.
 2. Edit the files you need and compile them by using the corresponding `Makefile`s or your standard LaTeX build tool.
 If you use [Overleaf](https://www.overleaf.com/), change the `main document` to be the one you want to compile.

-# Important note about bibliography handling
+# Bibliography handling

-## For the impatient

-Regarding bibliography files, you just have to edit the `Book/biblio/bibliofiles.tex` file, stating (uncommenting) which files you need for the bibliography.
+Regarding bibliography files, for normal use, you just have to edit `Book/biblio/biblio.bib` to include your desired BibTeX entries.

+If you have a number of different `.bib` files, add each of them under `Book/biblio/` and define its path in `Book/biblio/bibliofiles.tex` using the provided `\mybibfileOne`, `\mybibfileTwo`, and subsequent examples.
 No changes are needed elsewhere.

-The default bibliography processing backend is now `biber` (from September 2022 onwards).
+Remember that the default bibliography processing backend is now `biber` (from September 2022 onwards).
 This implies that you have to tell your IDE that you are using `biber` instead of `bibtex`.
 This applies to TeXStudio for example.

-## Bibliography files

-The current `biblatex` and `biber` setup was adopted in September 2022 thanks to a contribution from Gonzalo Corral.
-It supports UTF-8 bibliography databases and registers bibliography resources from `Book/biblio/bibliofiles.tex`, so users do not need to edit the preamble.

-Add each required `.bib` file under `Book/biblio/` and define its path in `Book/biblio/bibliofiles.tex` using the provided `\mybibfileOne`, `\mybibfileTwo`, and subsequent examples.

 # Collaboration with your advisor or colleagues